 Many successful appearances at British choral festivals included, Harrogate, Perth and Edinburgh.

 Because of the choir's busy schedule in recent years it has not been possible to dedicate the necessary time and commitment to attend competitions and festivals.

-So once more we begin a new year with a new Musical Director and still with a high priority being placed on recruitment.
+We ended 2013 with without a Musical Director but our Annual Concerts proved really successful thanks to the versatility and talent of our accompanist, Martin Dack.
+However, the good news is, we begin 2014 with Clare Wills as our a new Musical Director.
+So now for the first time in a long time, with Clare and Martin at the helm, we are looking forward to a more settled and exciting time over the coming year.
+Neverthe less we are still placing a high priority on recruitment.
 So different from the heady days of ten years ago when the choir boasted over 100 members, the choir now has some 50 singing members (listed under Choir Personnel).
 Neverless this has not detracted from the renowned Apollo 'sound' and you can always expect a varied and entertaining programme at any Apollo concert.

-During this anniversary year we have been performing our concerts free of charge and relying on a retiring collection to cover the choir's basic expenses.
-Thanks to the generosity of our hosts we have more than covered our costs so we have decided to continue with this policy through 2013.So if you should require a concert please contact Joe Thompson on 01642 477113.
+During the past two years we have been performing our concerts free of charge and relying on a retiring collection to cover the choir's basic expenses.
+Thanks to the generosity of our hosts we have been more than covered our costs so we have decided to continue with this policy through 2013.So if you should require a concert please contact Ken Clayton on 01642 474730 or Joe Thompson on 01642 477113.